espressif/esp-debug-adapter/README.md

                                   --toolchain-prefix
   -p, --port INTEGER              Listen on given port for VS Code connections
                                   [default: 43474]
+  -pm, --postmortem               Run the adapter without target in 'read-
+                                  only' mode
+  --developer-mode [none|connection-check|x86-test]
+                                  Modes for development purposes  [default:
+                                  none]
-  -cc, --conn-check               Mode for development purposes -ddbg, --dev-dbg                Mode for development purposes -dr, --dev-x86rq                Mode for development purposes -dd, --dev-defaults             Mode for development purposes -l, --log-file TEXT             Path to log file.
+  -l, --log-file TEXT             Path to log file.
-  -lm, --log-mult-files           Log to separated files -t, --toolchain-prefix TEXT     (If not set, drives by --device-name!)
+  -lm, --log-mult-files           Log to separated files -t, --toolchain-prefix TEXT     (If not set, controlled by --device-name!)
                                   Toolchain prefix.
 If set, rewrites the value specified by --device-name.
-  -e, --elfpath TEXT              A path to a builder elf file for debugging.
+  -e, --elfpath TEXT              A path to elf files for debugging.
+You can
+                                  use several elf files e.g. `-e file1.elf -e file2.elf`
+  -c, --core-file TEXT            Use a file as a core dump to examine.
+  -x, --cmdfile TEXT              Path to a command file containing commands
+                                  to automatic execute during a program
+                                  startup
   -o, --oocd TEXT                 Path to OpenOCD binary file, (used
                                   OPENOCD_BIN envvar or (if not set) 'openocd' by default)  [default: openocd]